 Eastern Australia Trip.
 Day 10 : Brisbane

 Time was apparently envious of us.
-Second day in Brisbane was much of visited interesting places in the vicinity in the evening.
-My wife attended the ICCAE event at the Rydges Fortitude Valley after breakfast until the late of afternoon.
+We spent the evening of our second day in Brisbane visiting many interesting places in the vicinity.
+My wife attended the ICCAE event at the Rydges Fortitude Valley after breakfast until late afternoon.
 Nu'man and I contended to walk around the neighborhood.
-There was an Old Museum, 100 meters away from our apartment, we was about to sightseeing.
-But not until I realized that it used to be a museum, now homed the Queensland Youth Orchestras.
-The old building was quite nice though.
+There was an old museum 100 meters away from our apartment; we were about to go sightseeing.
+However, I only realized later that it had once been a museum and was now home to the Queensland Youth Orchestras.
+The old building was lovely, though.

-Approaching the afternoon, I cooked for the lunch.
-Nu'man had almost that day in the swimming pool.
-He has got acquainted with the resident's kids while I watched the Winter Olympic Games held in Pyeongyang, South Korea.
-I got my chances to start blogging, even though I know it would took months to complete the 12-days visit to the eastern Australia.
+Approaching the afternoon, I cooked for lunch.
+Nu'man had almost drowned that day in the swimming pool.
+He has gotten acquainted with the resident's kids while I watched the Winter Olympic Games held in Pyeongchang, South Korea.
+I got my chances to start blogging, even though I know it would take months to complete the 12-day visit to eastern Australia.

 Wahhh... seronok laa Nu'man dapat kawan baru

-We then drove towards Holman Street and reach to the end of the Kangaroo's Point.
+We then drove towards Holman Street and reached the end of Kangaroo Point.
 It connected to the CBD through the Story Bridge.
-For those who dare to test out your adrenaline level, can try the Bridge Climbing, with the sunset view is recommended.
+For those who dare to test out your adrenaline level, you can try the Bridge Climbing; the sunset view is recommended.
 We stopped at the Cliff Park

-Holman Street jetty is one of the CityHopper stop.
+The Holman Street jetty is one of the stops on the CityHopper route.

 It used to be a meeting ground for the Aboriginal